 Important Note: The Schreyer Honors College permits a maximum of 6 honors independent research credits to be applied towards the 14-credit upper-division honors credit requirement.
 Some departments set a 3-credit maximum.
 If you have more than 6 credits of apparent thesis work in the upper division, and are relying upon those credits to reach the 14-credit requirement, the Academic Affairs Office may ask for documentation of compliance with our maximum.
-Credits taken prior to junior year are exempt from this maximum, even if they are for work that leads to the thesis.
+Credits taken prior to third year are exempt from this maximum, even if they are for work that leads to the thesis.

 - First-year and second-year students taking graded 400-level courses

 - Third-year and fourth-year students taking graded 500-level (graduate) courses

 The following conditions apply when counting honors credits:

 - As for other honors requirements, the College looks at chronological rather than credit-based semester standing.